AutoPas/AutoPas/README.md

       ```

 3. Handle halo particles:
+   * This step always has to be performed, even if `updated` was false.

    * Identify the halo particles by use of AutoPas' iterators and send them in a similar way as the leaving particles.

    * Add the particles as haloParticles using